 As generators burn fuel, they emit toxins, including monoxide.
 Inhaling these fumes causes you to lose consciousness and, subsequently, suffocate.

 If your generator is situated closer than 10 feet from your house, you’re already exposed to possible carbon monoxide poisoning and should get a CO detector to assess the emission levels.

 #3 Never Plug Your Generator Into A Wall Outlet

 In your desperation to watch the next installment of your favorite Netflix series, you may be tempted to plug your generator into a wall outlet so that you can power up your laptop.

-This method is extremely dangerous and can cause “back feeding.”
+This method is hazardous and can cause “back feeding.”
 This process can permanently damage your electrical system and deliver a potentially fatal jolt of electricity to anyone who touches the generator cord or who may be working on the main power lines.

-Can I Run My Generator in The Rain If It’s Covered?
+Can I Run My Generator in The Wet If It’s Covered?

-Bargain-basement generator covers won’t help you much when it comes to running a generator safely in the rain.
+Bargain-basement generator covers won’t help you much when running a generator safely in the wet.

 The cheapest offerings are only designed to protect a generator from the elements while it’s not operating.

 If you want a cover that makes it safe to operate your generator in bad weather, you’ll need to fork out a little more than the cost of a basic waterproof generator cover.